Manojgowda2000/Manojgowda2000/README.md

 # 👋 Hi, I'm Manoj R

-Data Scientist | ML Engineer | Data Analyst based in Bengaluru, Karnataka 🇮🇳
+AIML Engineer based in Bengaluru, Karnataka 🇮🇳

 # 💫 About Me:
 Analytical professional with expertise in data science, machine learning, and data analytics.
 I specialize in data preprocessing, model building, statistical analysis, and data visualization.
 Passionate about deriving actionable insights and supporting strategic decision-making with advanced data techniques.